EMT/wildtime-api/app/config/activities.md

 ### Hunt for Fossils and Bones
 Image URL: http://61b3eb0d8e96f445e866-9f74caa3d4552b4d51a2bbe93ea28b6f.r99.cf2.rackcdn.com/hunt-for-fossils-and-bones.svg

 There aren’t many dinosaur bones around these days but you never know what other treasures you might find if you dig around.
 Just make sure your careful not to dig up what a dog has left behind!

-Check out this <a href="http://www.youtube.com/watch?v=iRjvci49PAM&list=PLD3EE09EE24D2D8B7"> video guide from the National Trust’s Kids Council to get started.</a>
+Check out this <a href="http://www.youtube.com/watch?v=iRjvci49PAM&list=PLD3EE09EE24D2D8B7">video guide from the National Trust’s Kids Council to get started</a>.

-From the National Trust’s list of 50 things to do before you’re 11 ¾. <a href="http://www.nationaltrust.org.uk/50things">Sign up today</a>
+From the National Trust’s list of <a href="http://www.nationaltrust.org.uk/50things">50 things to do before you’re 11 ¾</a>.